-Since the late 1960s, most countries from the Western world have undergone a rapid fertility decline, which have been accompanied by an increasing postponement of childbearing to older ages, but there are also important variations between countries.
-Within the European context, there is an emerging debate about the persistence of low fertility, with some studies reporting recuperation in cohort fertility trends (see Caltabiano, Castiglioni, and Rosina (2009) for Italy; Andersson et al. (2009) for Nordic countries and Sobotka et al. (2011) for German-speaking countries and the United States) and others revealing a reversal in period fertility trends among European countries (Goldstein, Sobotka and Jasilioniene, 2009; Myrskylä, Goldstein and Cheng, 2013).
-Yet the transition to low and later fertility has become a characteristic feature which is not solely restricted to the European and, more generally, Western regions, but encompasses an increasing number of non-Western countries, notably those in East and South-Asian region (Frejka, Jones and Sardon, 2010; Basten, Sobotka and Zeman, 2014; Frejka, 2017).
+Since the late 1960s, most countries from the Western world have undergone a rapid fertility decline, coupled with an increasing postponement of childbearing to older ages.Within Europe, there is an emerging debate about the persistence of low fertility, with some studies reporting recuperation in cohort fertility trends (see Caltabiano, Castiglioni, and Rosina (2009) for Italy;and Sobotka et al. (2011) for German-speaking countries and the United States) and others revealing a reversal in period fertility trends among European countries (Goldstein, Sobotka and Jasilioniene, 2009; Myrskylä, Goldstein and Cheng, 2013).
+Yet the transition to low and later fertility is not solely restricted to Europe and, more generally, the West, but also encompasses an increasing number of countries, particularly those in East and Southern Asia(Frejka, Jones and Sardon, 2010; Basten, Sobotka and Zeman, 2014).

-The transition to low fertility has been shaped by a complex and dynamic combination of technological, institutional, socio-economic, political, cultural and normative factors.
-The driving forces behind the transition to low fertility include the diffusion of modern contraception (Bongaarts and Watkins, 1996; Montgomery and Casterline, 1996; Kohler, 2001), educational expansion (Blossfeld and Huinink, 1991; Skirbekk, 2008; Lutz, Butz and KC, 2014), the large-scale entry of women into the labour force (Sundström and Stafford, 1992; Oppenheimer, 1994; Adserà, 2011), family policies (d’Addio and d’Ercole, 2005; Thévenon, 2011; Rindfuss and Choe, 2015), globalisation and economic uncertainty (Mills and Blossfeld, 2005), ideational changes (Lesthaeghe and Surkyn, 1988), gender roles and gender equality (Anderson and Kohler, 2015; Esping‐Andersen and Billari, 2015; Frejka, 2017; Goldscheider, Bernhardt and Lappegård, 2015; McDonald, 2006).
+The transition to low fertility has been shaped by a complex and dynamic combination of technological, socioeconomic, political and cultural factors.
+Driving forces include the diffusion of modern contraception (Montgomery and Casterline, 1996; Kohler, 2001), educational expansion (Blossfeld and Huinink, 1991; Lutz, Butz and KC, 2014), the large-scale entry of women into the labour force ( Oppenheimer, 1994; Adserà, 2011), family policies (Thévenon, 2011; Rindfuss and Choe, 2015), globalisation and economic uncertainty (Mills and Blossfeld, 2005), ideational changes (Lesthaeghe and Surkyn, 1988), gender roles and gender equality (Esping‐Andersen and Billari, 2015; Goldscheider, Bernhardt and Lappegård, 2015; McDonald, 2006).

-The aim of this paper is to provide a description and an illustration of different fertility trends across 45 countries and regions from major geographic clusters or macro-regions within and outside Europe (for full details see the online appendix).
-The latter reflect different institutional, societal, economic and cultural conditions which have shaped different pathways of low fertility transition.
-Changes in age-specific and cumulative cohort fertility rates are explored by using composite fertility lattice plots, which combine information derived from different visualisation methods of the Lexis surface, namely heat maps and shaded contour plots (see also Schöley and Willekens (2017)).
+The aim of this paper is to provide an illustration of different fertility trends across 45 countries from major geographic regions within and outside Europe (for full details see the online appendix).
+The latter reflect different contextual conditions which have shaped different pathways of low fertility.
+Changes in age-specific and cumulative cohort fertility rates are explored by using composite fertility lattice plots, which combine information from different visualization methods of the Lexis surface, namely heat maps and shaded contour plots (see also Schöley and Willekens (2017)).

-In particular, we present and describe the processes involved in producing a lattice plot which shows both age-specific fertility rates (ASFRs) available by year, and implied cumulative cohort fertility rates (CCFRs) for dozens of countries whose data is available either within the HFD or HFC.
-The end result is a lattice of Lexis surface visualisations, arranged by cohort on the horizontal axis and age on the vertical axis.
-Within these visualisations the ASFRs are represented graphically by cell shade, CCFRs by a series of easily distinguishable contour lines, and the strips which label each of the small multiples within the visualisation are coloured according to geographic region.
-We refer to this visualisation as a Composite Fertility Plot (CFP), as both colour/shade, and contour lines, are used to represent different variables.
+We describe the processes involved in producing a lattice plot showing both age-specific fertility rates (ASFRs) by year, and implied cumulative cohort fertility rates (CCFRs) for 45 countries included in HFD or HFC.
+The end result is a lattice of Lexis surface visualizations, arranged by cohort on the horizontal axis and age on the vertical axis.
+Within these visualizations the ASFRs are represented graphically by cell shade, CCFRs by a series of easily distinguishable contour lines, and the strips which label each of the small multiples within the visualization are coloured according to geographic region.
+We refer to this visualization as a Composite Fertility Plot (CFP), as both colour/shade, and contour lines, are used to represent different variables.